Since I started this blog about my vanlife adventures, I have gotten many questions about my DIY Renault Trafic

 Wood, tools, nails, drills, decoration, curtains - the rest

-I built a modern van from the inside that I could really live in for multiple months.
+I built a modern van from the inside that I could really live in for a longer time.
 This meant for me a good fridge, good ventilation, good cushions and some luxury items.
 This also adds to the value of the van in case I want to rent it out later.

-For an overview of how much I spent every month on the road, see this article.
+For an overview of my living costs, check how much I spent vanlifing every month.

 How long did your Renault Trafic campervan conversion take?